icml26rebuttal/experiments/README.md

 # Code for "Ain't no frequency high (low) enough: adversarial robustness through the lens of structured transforms" -  ICML'26 submission
 Experimental results for the rebuttal of the paper "Ain't no frequency high (low) enough: adversarial robustness through the lens of structured transforms".
-The 2 main scripts are:
+The 3 main scripts are:

 a) ``eval_transferability.py`` -> generates results for the Tables 1-4 of the manuscript, as well as the additional tables mentioned in the rebuttal, for the CIFAR10.
 It is called as ``python eval_transferability.py --case case --model-source class``, where case lies in {case1, case2, case3, case4}, and class lies in {pretrained, robustbench}.
 Case1 = proposed DGF-PGD, case2 = standard PGD, case3 = F-PGD, case4 = AutoPGD.

 b) ``eval_transferability_cifar100.py`` -> same as ``eval_transferability.py``, but for CIFAR100.

+c) ``eval_transferability_imagenet.py`` -> same as ``eval_transferability.py``, but for ImageNet.

 Auxiliary scripts called by ``eval_transferability.py`` and ``eval_transferability_cifar100.py``: